- Are you interested in working on your Personal Development, so that you can better understand yourself and others?

 This encourages a greater sense of self acceptance and trust, through knowing that they can make choices that feel right for them at the time.
 They can begin to take responsibility for themselves and, as confidence grows, constructive change can occur.
 Your work, as the listener, is to know how to consistently provide an environment that makes this journey possible.
 A knowledge of Counselling Skills and Person Centred Theory enhances a primary role – so anyone who works with people where ‘the relationship’ is important will find these courses of value.

-Introduction to Counselling Skills – 25 hrs
+Introduction to Counselling Skills – 25 hrs (How to Listen)

-This course teaches you how to be with someone in a way that meets the Six Necessary and Sufficient Conditions of Therapeutic Personality Change.
+This introductory course teaches you how to be with someone in a way that meets the Six Necessary and Sufficient Conditions of Therapeutic Personality Change.
 You will learn how to provide someone with an environment of genuine non-judgmental understanding, so that they can find their own solutions.
 Read more

 Why study Person Centred Counselling Skills & Theory with me?